ladislavlencucha/qplix-valuation-lencucha/README.md

 ### Some business insights
 * Having no liquidity/currency inflows/outflows make the whole thing strange (but simple)
 * We have no currency, thus everything is in some virtual currency and no FX conversion is being done
+* Fund investment is not based on units, but based on percentage bought, which is simplification to make the demo easier